hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 - "Leverkusen-Wiesdorf"
 - "Leverkusen- Wiesdorf (Niederrhein)"

 Another drawback of the string-based approach was that we could not provide users with a hierarchical overview of all the places.
-To address this, we started thinking about using controlled values from a spatial classification.
+To address these drawbacks, we started thinking about using controlled values from a spatial classification.

 ## Doing it the right way using controlled values